 Also, the time involved in processing of the name reservation application will be reduced since only proposed name needs to be checked against the ‘Entity type’ and the relevant name rules.
 All other information which were irrelevant at this stage have been now removed.

 Fee for filing SPICe, MoA and AoA has been reduced to Zero for proposed companies where the authorized capital is upto Rs.10 Lakhs in case of company having share capital or where the number of members are upto 20 in case of company not having share capital.

 REDUCTION IN PROCEDURES: Five procedures for Starting a Business are now integrated and can be done simultaneously in One step.
 Using the newly launched integrated e-Form SPICe, stakeholders now apply for Company Name, Company Incorporation, DIN of the directors, PAN and TAN for the newly incorporated company, and avail all FIVE services simultaneously.
 The requirement of a company seal has also been removed vide Company (Amendment) Act, 2015.
 Therefore, the reforms undertaken by the Ministry of Corporate Affairs have helped in reducing the procedures for starting a business in India and provide Ease of Doing Business.

-REDUCTION IN TIME: The time taken for processing company incorporation applications has been reduced drastically from between 5 to 15 working days in June 2014, to an average of 0.6 working days in March 2017.
-Similarly, the processing time for name availability applications has been brought down significantly from between 5 to 6 working days in June 2014, to an average of 0.4 days in March 2017.
+REDUCTION IN TIME: Time taken to apply for name reservation has been reduced considerably as the form for name reservation (INC-1) has been replaced with a simple web service.
+Consequently, only 3 relevant fields need to be filled instead of 15 fields.
+Further, the time taken for processing company name reservation applications has been reduced drastically from between 5 to 15 working days in June 2014, to an average of 0.46 working days in March 2018.
 In addition, more than 90% applications are being approved within 1 working day.
 This has resulted in speed, greater transparency, uniformity and eradication of discretion.